Derived categories of (one-sided) exact categories and their localizations: Introduction

 \subsection{Application to locally compact abelian groups}

-Our main example concerns the exact category $\LCA$ of locally compact (Hausdorff) abelian groups.
-The subcategory $\LCA_D$ of discrete groups is a right percolating subcategory and the quotient $\LCA / \LCA_D$ satisfies the conditions of theorem \ref{Theorem:MainTheoremIntroduction}.
+As an application, we consider localizations of the exact category $\LCA$ of locally compact (Hausdorff) abelian groups.
+The subcategory $\LCA_D$ of discrete groups is a deflation-percolating subcategory and the quotient $\LCA / \LCA_D$ satisfies the conditions of theorem \ref{Theorem:MainTheoremIntroduction}.
 Moreover, we show in corollary \ref{corollary:VerdierSequencesLocallyCompactModules} that the Verdier localization sequence from theorem \ref{Theorem:MainTheoremIntroduction} is equivalent to the sequence

 There is a similar sequence concerning the category $\LCA_C$ of compact abelian groups.